JustinXoX/Unitree-Go1-ROS2-Ai-Realtime-Detection/README.md

 - **Web page does not load**: Confirm that Apache is running (`sudo systemctl status apache2`), and check that the HTML file is correctly placed in `/var/www/html/`.
 - **ROS connection fails**: Verify that the WebSocket server is active and that the IP address in your HTML file is correct.

-## Contributions

-We welcome contributions!
-Fork this repository, make your changes, and submit a pull request.

-## License

-Include the license for your project here (MIT, GPL, Apache 2.0, etc.).

 ---